Skip to main content

 What are heuristics?

 In the early 1990s, Jakob Nielsen, a prominent usability consultant and researcher, formulated a set of general principles for user interface design based on extensive research.
-Nielsen’s 10 heuristic principles have since become foundational in the field of UX.
+His 10 heuristic principles have since become foundational in the field of UX.

 Nielsen’s 10 heuristics include: